marcelomnc/score-10pin-bowling/README.md

 1. Player Name
 2. Number Of Pins Knocked Down

-In the context of this app, the mentioned line (with the two fields) is called a Player Chance.
-Hence, in this same context, the file that contains all this data is called Player Chances File.
+In the context of this app, the mentioned line (with the two fields) is called a <strong>Player Chance</strong>.
+Hence, in this same context, the file that contains all this data is called <strong>Player Chances File</strong>.

 ## Installation